 The 2020 Japan Cup will show, if the filly Daring Tact

 are able to defeat older horses like Almond Eye

-Daring Tact run only three races in her career and should have enough reserves left for the Japan Cup.
+So far she started only five times in her career, should have enough reserves left for the Japan Cup.

 2018 Japan Cup